Commands Modify Data

 - ClickHouse

-The process of creating a native mutation for PostgreSQL is the following.
+The process of creating a native operation for PostgreSQL is the following.

 Within your connector's directory, you can add a new file with a .sql

-Then, use the PostgreSQL connector's plugin to add the native query to your connector's configuration:
+Then, use the PostgreSQL connector's plugin to add the native operation to your connector's configuration:

 ddn connector plugin \